|Research Starter Grants|

 Applications, however good, which do not meet the aims of the program will be disapproved.

 Those holding the academic rank of instructor or assistant professor and investigators at the doctoral level with equivalent positions are eligible to apply for these research starter grants, providing their proposed research is neither directly nor indirectly subsidized to any significant degree by an extramural support mechanism.
 The program is not intended for those in postdoctoral training programs.
-However, individuals in postdoctoral training scheduled to conclude and who will hold an academic appointment by January 1, 2013 may apply.
 Applicants must be sponsored by the department or unit within which the proposed research is to be undertaken.
 The grant is made to the university on behalf of the applicant and with the understanding that the university will administer the funds.
 Schools of medicine, pharmacy, public health, nursing, dentistry and schools of other areas where appropriate are eligible for this award.

 This award is granted in part based on need.
 If an individual currently has or is guaranteed substantial funding, they should not apply.